-- Articulate the strengths and weaknesses of key ways of understanding salvation with regard to incarnation, teaching, cross, and resurrection.
+- articulate the strengths and weaknesses of key ways of understanding salvation in with regard to incarnation, teaching, cross, and resurrection

-- Formulate a critical appreciation of some historical and contemporary theologies of Jesus Christ, in Trinitarian perspective.
+- establish a critical appreciation of historical and contemporary theologies of Jesus Christ, in Trinitarian perspective

-- Demonstrate critical engagement with and formulation of a theology of Jesus Christ for today.
+- formulate and engage critically with a theology of Jesus Christ for today.

 Bauckham, R. Jesus and the God of Israel.
 Grand Rapids: Eerdmans, 2008.

 Bockmuehl, M. The Cambridge Companion to Jesus.
 Cambridge: CUP, 2001.

 Borg, M.J. & N.T.
 Wright.
 The Meaning of Jesus: Two Visions.
 London: SPCK, 1999.

 Del Colle, Ralph.
 Christ and Spirit: Spirit Christology in Trinitarian Perspective, New York: OUP, 1994.